KKK: Rise and Fall of the Invisible Empire

 He invited her to meet him at his home on the pretext of discussing the help he could provide her.
 She was reluctant to go but could not turn down such a golden opportunity.
 Upon her arrival Stephenson plied her with alcohol, drugged and kidnapped her.

 On 15 March 1925, on a train journey to Chicago he repeatedly beat and raped her.
 In doing so, he bit her all over her body to such an extent that someone who saw her later said that she looked as if she had been chewed by a cannibal.

-The Trial made national headlines and as the details of it began to emerge public sentiment began to turn against him and as a consequence against the Klan.
+The Trial made national headlines and as the details of it began to emerge public sentiment began to turn against him and the Klan.
 Soon members began deserting the organisation in droves.